brevdev/brev_docs/docs/README.md

 > In the webapp: below the code editor, you can use the endpoint runner.
 Select GET and query params.
 Type greeting into the table, and hola as the value.
 Brev might've predicted the query args and type it in for you.

-> In the CLI: `stack run endpointName GET --args greeting=hola`.
+> In the CLI: `brev run endpointName GET --args greeting=hola`.
 Note if you set up shell autocomplete, you can hit tab and the CLI will suggest the available endpoints and HTTP request types!
 Also, you can type -a instead of --args.
 > Note: you can also just open a new tab and manually type in the query argument.

 The response should be as follows: